KumoTheDog/Kumo-PublicRepo/README.md

 When I have time I plan to:

 - Create a basic website for Kumo displaying the commands in action alongside displaying miscellaneous links to invite Kumo to your server and its stats.
 AS OF 25/06/22, this website has begun creation!
 27/06/22: Currently adding cards for the command showcases.
+30/06/22: Site design went under a complete overhaul!
+Soon finished and ready to make into its own repo and put into GHPages.
 - More accurate voice recognition - perhaps Kumo can respond to specific questions beginning with a certain command word, like its name?
 - Work on creating a more elegant design for Kumo overall, by improving the quality of the pictures!
 - Add some new commands, like Kumo's activities( /(total users/servers, runtime stats)...) and interactive games made using Discord JS.
 WORK IN PROGRESS: I am coming up with command ideas right now!